23.05.13 / Ollie Smith

 So many businesses throw competition after competition where the focus is on a prize irrelevant to the purpose.
 You can attract ‘likes’ by offering an iPhone 5, but it’s just as easy to ‘unlike’ you when the winner has been and gone and your content becomes boring and irrelevant.
 B&Q cleverly offer incentives like vouchers legible for both in store and online shopping, keeping the eyes on the company and attracting genuine consumers that have a lasting interest.
 They often hit the nail on the head in more ways than one, directing traffic across their digital world by having competitions based on accounts like Pinterest and posting updates and promotions out from all platforms, developing effective ‘reach’ via the activity required and growing community across all social platforms.

 Attendance at important events on the yearly calendar has and always will be core to staying on peoples radars.
 People can now find out all about you online, and they care about your morals and ethical roots.
 B&Q sponsor charities on a global scale and promote these events via their social accounts in the interest of charity growth and awareness.
-This year they are supporting ‘Sentable’, an African charity founded by none other than one of the UK’s favorite national treasures, Prince Harry, in memory of one of the most popular british faces of all time, his mother Princess Diana.
+This year they are supporting ‘Sentable’, an African charity founded by none other than one of the UK’s favourite national treasures, Prince Harry, in memory of one of the most popular British faces of all time, his mother Princess Diana.
 Clever and very like-able.

 It’s fair enough having customer service on tap when in an outlet store, but what about when at home on your next big project when you find yourself stuck in a rut?
 Well B&Q have taken to the real-time communications approach, and have online Help Desks at your service during certain times of the day.